Will an Electric Garage Heater Increase My Energy Bill?

 The way that electric fireplaces create their visual flame effects is as varied as the amount of brands and models there are.
 Not all visual effects are equal, so it is important to make sure that you go with a fireplace that has the visual effects that you prefer.

 Some cheap electric fireplaces on Amazon simply use lights that shine on a sinning, reflective, mechanical device.
 Other brands get a little better.
 Some have LED lights or looping videos of fireplaces.
 Some companies like Dimplex have an interesting way to make visual effects.
 A Dimplex Opti Myst shines colored lights onto streams of water vapor that mimic a flickering flame.

-However, for the absolutely most realistic visual fire effects that will make you feel like you are sitting in front of the real thing, you need to go with 3D holographic technology like you find in MagikFlame electric fireplaces.
+However, for the absolutely most realistic effects that will make you feel like you are sitting in front of the real thing, you need to go with 3D holographic technology like you find in MagikFlame real electric fireplaces.